 Let’s jump in with the 4 main types of marketing mediums.
-All marketing strategies for small business will fall into these categories.
+All marketing strategies for small businesses will fall into these categories.

 4 Types of Marketing Mediums

 There are four types of marketing mediums: Broadcast, Print, Digital, and Social Media.
-Within these mediums there are a great deal of sub-types.
+Within these mediums, there is a great deal of sub-types.
 Let’s look at each:

 Broadcast: Radio and television.

 A great marketing strategy for small business owners is to find a healthy (and cost-effective) balance across all of the mediums.

 However, finding that healthy balance can sometimes prove to be a challenge.
 Of course, if you have the money to hire a public relations or advertising firm, no big deal.
 But if you were like me, there was no way I could afford one.
 I had to do things myself.

 I spent a great deal of time and money learning what I could about marketing and a lot of trial and error.
 Over the years I have tried each of the marketing strategies for small business options mentioned.
 There were both successes and failures along the way, most of which came down to me either spending money on the wrong type of marketing medium or not sticking with the marketing strategies I implemented.